-4. One reflection discussion post and at least one "response post" to a classmate about the materials for that Lesson (see more detail below); prompts are provided 5.
-Some Lessons you will complete a "Current Event Journal" assignment in addition to the discussion posts (see below for details)
+4. One reflection discussion post and at least one "response post" to a classmate about the materials for that week (see more detail below); prompts are provided 5.
+Some weeks you will have a second writing assignment due in addition to the discussion posts